auca/com.410/Practice_Tasks/Practice_03.md

 ## Problem #16: "loops"

-Make the program below work by adding the `int_stack.h` file.
-Analyze the structured constructs of the C program below with `gdb` or `radare2` reverse engineering tool.
-Focus on how the `do/while`, `while`, and `for` constructs are implemented.
+Make the program below work by adding the `int_stack.h`, the `int_stack.c`, and the `Makefile` files.
+Next, analyze the structured constructs of the C program below with `gdb`, `radare2`, or the [Godbolt Compiler Explorer](https://godbolt.org).
+Figure out how the `do/while`, `while`, and `for` constructs are implemented.
+Try rewriting the code using only one-way `if` constructs with a `goto` jump to a label inside and nothing else.
+Read chapter 6 of the C Programming: A Modern Approach, 2'nd Edition by K. N. King at the end.

 ```c
 #include <stdio.h>